deadlyvipers/dojo_rules/introduction.md

 Hello!
 I am here to learn about GitHub.
 I prefer Java on codeschool.
+Although GITHUB is good!